Fundamental Analysis of Commodities

 Using Fundamental Analysis to Predict Future Prices of Commodities

 Prices will fluctuate in the short term, so it is not easy to make fundamental forecasts of commodities prices for short-term trades.
 It is even more difficult for new commodity traders to do this.
-I recommend that new traders, and even experienced traders, use a long-term strategy when using fundamental analysis to forecast commodity prices.
+We recommend that new traders, and even experienced traders, use a long-term strategy when using fundamental analysis to forecast commodity prices.
 You should look for trends that are developing that will cause a shift in supply and demand factors.

 To begin your fundamental research of commodities, there are numerous reports that are compiled by government sources – USDA, Department of Energy and the Futures Exchanges.
 Many of the larger commodity brokers also publish fundamental research for their clients.